syhrz/adjust-tasks/task02/README.md

 The challenges will be how to find the bottlenecks in the system that will handle 25k rps.

+Honestly I don't really yet understand on how to measure that so I tried to setup a vm to test.

 ## Implementation

 I'm using a few tools: